mod-posh/yaml2doc/src/Yaml2Doc.Core/docs/Dialects.Yaml2DocRegistry.md

 **Remarks**

-Resolution can be forced to a specific dialect by id, or determined by querying each dialect's [CanHandle(YamlDocumentContext)](Dialects.IYamlDialect.md#yaml2doc.core.dialects.iyamldialect.canhandle(yaml2doc.core.parsing.yamldocumentcontext)) method in order.
+Resolution can be forced to a specific dialect by identifier, or determined by querying each dialect's [CanHandle(YamlDocumentContext)](Dialects.IYamlDialect.md#yaml2doc.core.dialects.iyamldialect.canhandle(yaml2doc.core.parsing.yamldocumentcontext)) method in registration order.
+Instances are immutable after construction and safe for concurrent use.

 <a id="yaml2doc.core.dialects.yaml2docregistry.#ctor(system.collections.generic.ienumerable[yaml2doc.core.dialects.iyamldialect])"></a>
 ## Method: #ctor(IEnumerable<IYamlDialect>)
 Initializes a new instance of the [Yaml2DocRegistry](Dialects.Yaml2DocRegistry.md) class with the provided dialects.

 **Parameters**
 - `dialects` — The collection of dialects to register.
+Must not be and must contain at least one element.

 **Exceptions**
-- [ArgumentNullException](System.ArgumentNullException.md) — Thrown when `dialects` is null.
+- [ArgumentNullException](System.ArgumentNullException.md) — Thrown when `dialects` is.
 - [ArgumentException](System.ArgumentException.md) — Thrown when no dialects are provided.

 <a id="yaml2doc.core.dialects.yaml2docregistry.createdefault"></a>